A dependently-typed calculus of event telicity and culminativity: Related and future work

 \subsubsection{Count nouns}

 In light of Example~\ref{ex:john is a term of type El human}, we now have two ways of representing a particular human, such as John: as terms of type $\El_{\NP}^\U(\human)$ and as terms of type $\El_{\NP}^\B(\AmountOf(\human,\quantity,\natunits, 1))$.
 The same applies to other count nouns and count nouns modified by adjectives (collectively, \emph{count noun phrases}), but not to mass nouns.
-In fact, we will never consider instances of mass nouns (e.g., terms of type $\El_\NP^\U(\water)$) because (unlike for \emph{human}) it is not clear how one should think of an instance of \emph{water}.\footnote{One can have a reading of \emph{water} which is forced into the count reading, as in \emph{Could I just get one water, please}.
-In this case we represent \emph{one water} as a term of type $\El_{\NP}^\B(\AmountOf(\water, \quantity, \natunits, 1))$.}
+In fact, we will never consider instances of mass nouns (e.g., terms of type $\El_\NP^\U(\water)$) because (unlike for \emph{human}) it is not clear how one should think of an instance of \emph{water}. \footnote{One can have a reading of \emph{water} which is forced into the count reading, as in \emph{Could I just get one water, please}.
+In this case we represent \emph{one water} as a term of type $\El_{\NP}^\B(\AmountOf(\water, \quantity, \natunits, 1))$.
+Additionally, the so-called object mass nouns such as \emph{furniture} admit grammatically accessible natural units, as evidenced by their compatibility with stubbornly distributive predicates (e.g., \emph{round furniture}) and by cardinality readings in \emph{more}-constructions \citep{1989_Krifka_CONF,schwarzschild2011stubborn,suttonfilip2018subkind}.
+Conversely, certain count nouns such as \emph{fence}, \emph{road}, and \emph{sequence} lack clear natural units; their individuation is context dependent \citep{1989_Krifka_CONF,rothstein2010counting,rothstein2017semantics}.
+A full treatment of this distinction lies beyond the scope of the present work.}

 To enforce that $\El_{\NP}^\U(\human)$ and $\El_{\NP}^\B(\AmountOf(\human,\quantity,\natunits, 1))$ are the same, we first define a predicate expressing that an unbounded noun phrase is count:

 Then, for any count noun phrase $\var{np}$, we say that a $\var{np}$ is a $\AmountOf(\var{np},\quantity, \natunits, 1)$ and vice versa.